 Meta's "Twitter killer" app Threads is on its way – and you can get a cheat code to download it

-Meta is set to release a rival to Twitter on Thursday, a social media app called Threads it describes as "Instagram's text-based conversation app."
+Meta is set to release a rival to Twitter this week, a social media app called Threads it describes as "Instagram's text-based conversation app."

+The new service is available for pre-order in Apple's App Store, which states it will officially be released on July 6.
+However, a countdown clock from Meta jumped forward and now states that the app will be available at 7 p.m.
+Eastern Time on July 5, instead of its previous release date of July 6 at 10 a.m.
+Eastern Time.

 Meta also introduced cheat codes on Instagram to allow people to sign up for a download ahead of time, teasing the release to its billions of users.